scp222thj/MalumMenu/FEATURES.md

 - MalumMenu has a simple **GUI** that is easy to navigate and can be toggled using the **DELETE** key on your keyboard
 - MalumMenu comes with **custom announcements** that it will automatically fetch online at launch
+- MalumMenu can be configured via a config file.
+You can set a custom key to toggle the menu, and a few other things

 MalumNews webserver status:
 [![MalumNews](https://img.shields.io/website-up-down-green-red/http/scp222thj.dev.svg)](https://scp222thj.dev)